Tour editing mode

 - Set tour options

-“Editing mode” is an alternative mode of web player.
-You can travel across the space the same way you do in “View only” mode but “Editing mode” also contains a set of tools to add extra features on top of the existing tour, e.g. navigation panels, overlay objects, record routes, etc.
+“Editing mode” is an alternative mode of web player, it is sometimes referred as WYSIWYG editor (What You See Is What You Get).
+In this mode you can travel across the space the same way you do in “View only” mode but “Editing mode” also contains a set of tools to add extra features such as navigation panels, creation of interactive objects, record routes, etc.

 To enter editing mode, hover mouse over the tour in tour list and press “Edit tour”: